jeau/sandstorm-mavo-micro-app/README.md

 So, this micro-app could be interpreted and edited possibly in other context.

+It is quite possible to run the micro-app outside of Sandstorm with the internal php server, this is convenient to build the micro-app skeleton.
+To do that, from the root directory, launch :

+- `php -S localhost:8080`
+- access the micro-app with your browser.

 ## Features

 For each each Sandstorm grain :